shanybar/event_entity_coref_ecb_plus/config_files_readme.md

 * text file contains its sentences (e.g. `train_text_file`).

 Notes:
-* The provided build_features_config.json file is configured for extracting joint features for event and entity mentions (with predicate-argument structures extraction).
+* The provided build_features_config.json file is configured to extract joint features for event and entity mentions (with predicate-argument structures extraction).
 * SwiRL system's output on the ECB+ corpus is provided with this repo (its directory should be assigned to the srl_output_path attribute).
 * ELMo's files (options_file, weight_file) can be downloaded from - *https://allennlp.org/elmo* (we used Original 5.5B model files).